Gregor1000/Housing-Data-of-Germany/README.md

 Prepare and analyse the dataset as needed and derive insights
 # Data
 Scrapped data from www.immobilienscout24.de via www.kaggle.com on the date 14.7.2020.
-For the time series analyes and forecasting other data was needed:
+For the time series analyes and forecasting I used [inflation data of Germany](https://data.nasdaq.com/data/RATEINF/INFLATION_DEU-inflation-yoy-germany) from Nasdaq Data Link:
 # Presentation of findings
 I presented the results via a [Tableau-Story-Dashboard](https://public.tableau.com/app/profile/gregor.liftinger/viz/GermanHousingMarket/Story1)
 # CareerFoundry Course Learnings